allen218/AlgorithmDemo30/README.md

 ### Hash Table

-1. Implementing a hash table that solving conflict base on linked list.
+1. Implementing a hash table that solving conflict base on linked list

 ### BinarySearchTree

-1. To recurse the binary tree.
+1. To recurse the binary tree

 ### String

-1. To match Strings using BM Algorithm.
+1. To match Strings using BM Algorithm
-2. To insert and find the strings by algorithm of trie tree.
+2. To insert and find the strings by algorithm of trie tree

 ### Systematic Planing

-1. To solve the problem of 0 or 1 bag by recalling method.
+1. To solve the problem of 0 or 1 bag by recalling method
-2. To solve the problem of 0 or 1 bag by dynamic planing method with two dimensional array.
+2. To solve the problem of 0 or 1 bag by dynamic planing method with two dimensional array
+2. To solve the problem of 0 or 1 bag by dynamic planing method with a dimensional array

 ## Chinese: